isaiah2k/phase-1-Project/Readme.md

 ### **Step 1:** Create a Folder for the App

-**1.** Create a new folder on your computer where the Habit Tracker will reside.
+**1.** Create a new folder on your computer where you want the Habit Tracker to reside.
 On Windows, open File Explorer, go to the location where you'd like to place the folder, right-click, and choose "New" > "Folder."
-Name it "habit-tracker".
+Name it "habit-tracker-app".

 On Mac/Linux, open Terminal, and type:
 - `mkdir habit-tracker-app`